decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 11: Acquire Testnet Coins

 Next, you'll need to acquire Testnet coins in order to buy Testnet tickets.
-There is am official Testnet faucet located at [https://faucet.decred.org](https://faucet.decred.org).
+There is an official Testnet faucet located at [https://faucet.decred.org](https://faucet.decred.org).
 Enter a Testnet address (one can be retrieved by running the `getnewaddress` command - examples for each OS below)

     Windows: dcrctl.exe --wallet getnewaddress
-    macOS: ./dcrctl --wallet getnewaddress
-    Linux: ./dcrctl --wallet getnewaddress
+    macOS/Linux: ./dcrctl --wallet getnewaddress

 > Step 12: Buy Testnet Tickets